Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Yes, Michelangelo Buonarroti designed the version of Capitoline Hill you see today.

-From the fall of the Western Roman Empire in the 5th century through the Middle Ages, Capitoline Hill had become an unruly jumble of buildings sitting at varied angles and on different elevations, each surrounded by dirt and weeds.
+Between the fall of the Western Roman Empire in the 5th century and the Middle Ages, Capitoline Hill had become an unruly jumble of buildings sitting at varied angles and on different elevations, each surrounded by dirt and weeds.

 In 1536, the Holy Roman Emperor Charles V was planning a visit to the Eternal City.